Algorithmic enumeration of ideal classes for quaternion orders: Algorithmic problems

 \begin{prob}[\textsf{ConnectingIdeal}($\calO,\calO'$)] Given Eichler orders $\calO,\calO'$, compute a connecting ideal $I$ with $\calO_R(I)=\calO$ and $\calO_L(I)=\calO'$. \end{prob}

 We conclude by relating Problem \ref{computeidealclasses} (\textsf{ClassSet}) to Problem \ref{conjugacyclasses} (\textsf{ConjClassSet}).

-\begin{prop} Let $\calO_i$ be representatives of the isomorphism classes of Eichler orders of level $\frakN$.
+\begin{proposition} Let $\calO_i$ be representatives of the isomorphism classes of Eichler orders of level $\frakN$.
 For each $i$, let $I_i$ be a connecting fractional $\calO_i,\calO$-ideal and let $J_{i,j}$ be representatives of the two-sided invertible fractional $\calO_i$-ideal classes.